Understanding the Legal and Ethical Challenges AI Poses in Oncology

 Yet, the use of AI in diagnosis raises significant legal questions.
 Traditionally, human physicians are not held strictly liable for incorrect diagnoses or treatments if their conduct meets the standard of care.
 However, defining a legal standard for AI-related errors remains uncertain.
 Some propose a strict liability standard, holding manufacturers accountable for defects without needing to prove fault, while others suggest alternative product liability standards.

-AI in Oncology Legal Standards and Liability The complexity of applying legal standards to AI tools is compounded by their evolving nature.
+Ai in oncology Legal Standards and Liability The complexity of applying legal standards to AI tools is compounded by their evolving nature.
 AI algorithms often change as they process more data, challenging traditional product liability frameworks.
 Different jurisdictions are adopting varied approaches to liability, with the European Commission discussing a proposed AI Liability Directive for high-risk AI systems.

 Patient Counseling and Ethical Considerations Beyond diagnostics, AI is also being explored for patient counseling.
 Studies have evaluated the use of AI chatbots for cancer-related inquiries, with mixed results.
 While these chatbots can provide helpful information, they are not yet fully ready for patient-facing roles.
 A recent study found that AI chatbots were as effective as human counselors in educating breast cancer patients about genetic dimensions, suggesting potential in freeing up human resources for more intensive counseling.